google/graphicsfuzz/docs/glsl-fuzz-develop.md

 ### Build amber for the Vulkan worker

-The vulkan worker relies on amber, see the [amber project documentation](https://github.com/google/amber) on how to build it.
+The Vulkan worker relies on amber; see the [amber project documentation](https://github.com/google/amber) on how to build it.
 For Android, you will need to build the Android native executable `amber_ndk`, and push it on the device under `/data/local/tmp`.